-The CAASPP scores also showed that 29% of our 11th graders were meeting or exceeding standards.
-This was a 13.3-point decrease from the baseline year.
-Most of our students come to us deficient in credits and skills and they score at the 7th grade level in reading.
-The student groups who were well below the All group were English learners at 13% and students with disabilities at 3%.
-Our African American students were at 18% and our low-income students were at 26%.
-Hispanic, Asian, and White student groups were above the All student group.
+The CAASPP scores also showed that 24% of our 11th graders were meeting or exceeding standards.
+This was a decline of -5% points from last year and is below the expected outcome of 35%.
+Most of our students come to us deficient in credits and skills, and they score at the 7th-grade level in ELA.
+English learners were at 4%, and students with disabilities groups were at 4%, far below the All-student group.
+Hispanic students scored at 16% Our low-income students were at 21%.
+The student groups who were above the All-group were African American, two or more ethnicities, and White at 26%, 58% and 39%, respectively.
+Our foster youth and all others did not have enough students for a calculation.
+This is because we serve students who are traditionally 3-4 grade levels behind in their schooling.